 Get yourself travel insurance before you commence the trek.
 Accidents can happen, and you need to stay protected at all times.
 The travel insurance covers injuries, helicopter evaluation, flight cancellations and others.
 The helicopter evacuation might cost around $5000 to $10000.

-So, don’t forget to get yourself a travel insurance.
-Most insurance packages only cover up to an altitude of 4000m, hence, you should confirm that the package covers for 4000m or above as well.
+So, don’t forget to get yourself travel insurance.
+Most insurance packages only cover up to an altitude of 4000m, hence, you should confirm that the package covers 4000m or above as well.

 The Final Say

 I hope all your doubts about trekking the Annapurna Base Camp in February have cleared by now.
-To summarize, Annapurna Base Camp trek is February is absolutely doable.
-The late February is the period the weather transitions from winter to spring, providing perfect trekking conditions.
+To summarize, the Annapurna Base Camp trek in February is doable.
+Late February is the period the weather transitions from winter to spring, providing perfect trekking conditions.

 The early parts of February are colder in comparison.
 But with sufficient warm clothing and gear, the trek is possible.
 Furthermore, the snow deposits on the mountains of the Annapurna range, and the clear, blue sky makes the Annapurna region more beautiful than ever.